 Kate Middleton congratulates Emma Raducanu for reaching US Open final

+Kate Middleton, Liam Gallagher and Marcus Rashford congratulate Emma Raducanu on reaching US Open final

 ‘We will all be rooting for you tomorrow,’ says duchess

-The Duchess of Cambridge has personally congratulated British tennis player Emma Raducanu for her performance in the US Open semi-final, which she won over Maria Sakkari.
+The Duchess of Cambridge has led the list of high-profile people offering their congratulations to British tennis player Emma Raducanu for her performance in the US Open semi-final, which she won over Maria Sakkari.

 On Thursday, the 18-year-old made history by becoming the first qualifier to reach a grand slam final with a dominant 6-1 6-4 victory over Greek pro Sakkari.